 International applications We are proud of our large international student community.
-Around 35% of our students come from outside the UK, representing more than 50 countries.
-We hold international auditions in New York, Hong Kong, Tokyo, Taipei and Seoul.
-For information on visas, accommodation, English language requirements and support, and details of our 'buddy' programme, visit gsmd.ac.uk/international
+Around 35% of our students come from outside the UK, representing more than 50 countries, and we hold a number of international auditions in addition to those at our London campus.
+For information on visas, accommodation, English language requirements and support, and details of our 'buddy' programme, visit qsmd.ac.uk/international

-Supported Application Scheme We are committed to ensuring there are no barriers to deter talented students from coming to Guildhall, and we welcome applications from students who are underrepresented in higher education.
-The Supported
+Supported Application Scheme

-Application Scheme is a programme of support offering eligible undergraduate applicants a free application, invitations to workshops and events, advice and guidance throughout the audition process, and help with scholarship applications and transition to the School if an offer of study is made.
-Applicants must be referred by a teacher or worker in their school, theatre group or youth organisation.
+We are committed to ensuring there are no barriers to deter talented students from coming to Guildhall, and we welcome applications from students who are underrepresented in higher education.
+The Supported Application Scheme is a programme of support offering eligible undergraduate applicants a free application, invitations to workshops and events, advice and guidance, travel bursaries for on-site auditions and interviews, and help with scholarship applications and transition to the School if an offer of study is made.
 Eligibility criteria, the referral process and relevant deadlines can be found at gsmd.ac.uk/access